zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  When it could not able to find the destination or _path_ of temp folder and throws _ErrorMsg_.
+  Server was unable to use 'stat' command on folder _path_ and threw _ErrorMsg_.

   **Action:**